NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 ## Commandline Installation
 1. Spin up an AWS instance using the `ami-05d864f01373c854a` AMI, this is a clean Windows 10 machine with SSH Host installed using the `vrtu` key for access.

 2. Connect to the new instance via
 `ssh -i <path/to/vrtu> virtue-admin@<ipaddress>`

-3. Once connected, run powershell and the following commands to install git, python, and run the sensor installation preparation script.
+3. Once connected, runthe following commands to install git and python.
+Note that the later batch files **depend** on Python 3.6.5 being located in `c:\Python 3.6.5`.

 ```cmd
 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
 refreshenv